UCO-CS-Capstone/avalon_mobile/README.md

 This is the mobile app portion of Avalon's capstone project

 ## Web Server
-The web werver side is in a [separate repo](https://github.com/UCO-CS-Capstone/avalon_web).
+The web server side is in a [separate repo](https://github.com/UCO-CS-Capstone/avalon_web).